nestybox/sysbox-ee/docs/design.md

 Sysbox always enables all process capabilities for the system container's init process (which runs as the root user).

-### Procfs
+### Procfs and Sysfs

-Sysbox always mounts `/proc/sys` read-write inside the system container.
+Sysbox always mounts `/proc` and `/sys` read-write inside the system container.

-Note that by virtue of enabling the Linux user namespace, only namespaced resources under `/proc/sys` will be writable from within the system container.
+Note that by virtue of enabling the Linux user namespace, only namespaced resources under `/proc` and `/sys` will be writable from within the system container.
 Non-namespaced resources (e.g., those under `/proc/sys/kernel`) won't be writable from within the system container, unless they are virtualized by Sysbox (see [Procfs Virtualization](#procfs-virtualization)).

 ### Cgroupfs Mount